 Of course, no one wants to see a rat in their home or to find evidence that rats have infested a basement, garage, or any other living area.
 The best way to keep rats away from your home is to avoid clutter and dirt.
 This not only creates aromas that will attract rats to your home but gives them the perfect environment to build their nests and live in.

 This article related how one man placed several boxes of mothballs in his basement because he had heard that rats detest the smell of mothballs.
-The next day, the man’s wife complained of breathing difficulties and developed a chronic headache.
+The man’s wife complained of breathing difficulties the next day and developed a chronic headache.
 After contacting the NPIC, the man learned that mothballs produce a toxic gas that can cause nausea, vomiting, headache, and respiratory irritation.

-There are also some claims that the smell of substances such as bleach, paint thinner, ammonia or other strong toxic chemicals can deter rats.
+Some also claim that the smell of substances such as bleach, paint thinner, ammonia, or other strong toxic chemicals can deter rats.
 However, there is no scientific evidence that rats hate the smell of such chemicals.

 One of the smells that rats definitely dislike because it heightens their sense of danger is the smell of their predators.
 If a rat comes across the odor of an animal like a cat, ferret, stoat, or raccoon, they are likely to stay away.

 Evidence of rats’ aversion to the odor of predators has been published in The Journal of Neuroscience and Behavioral Neuroscience.
 Researchers discovered that smells from cats and ferrets elicit a strong stress response in rats.